 - In the next request, you can supply the

 - A request that includes the

 page_infoparameter should not include any other parameters except for

 limit.
 If you want your results to be filtered by other parameters, you'll need to include those parameters in the first request you make.

 To improve the experience for all our users, we impose a limit of 5 requests/second on API requests.
+This limit applies per store.
 You’ll receive a

 429 Too Many Requests error message if you reach this limit.